ef10007/Data_structures/README.md

 # Asymptotic Notation

-Instead of timing a program, through asymptotic notation, we can calculate a program’s runtime by looking at how many instructions the computer has to perform based on the size of the program’s input: N.
+Instead of timing a program, through asymptotic notation, we can calculate a program’s runtime by looking at how many instructions the computer has to perform based on the size of the program’s input: N, positive integer.

 1. Big Theta (Θ)